-Over the course of history, castle has repeatedly changed owners.
-Among them were Drugeths who made its expansion in the fourteenth century.
-In the middle of the 15th century, the castle was occupied by the rebels, becoming the seat of the leader of the “bratrzyk” movement, Peter Aksamit.
-In 1505 it became a property of the Horvath family; with time, the local branch of this well-known Hungarian family took the surname from the castle’s name Palocsay.
-The Palocsay ruled the castle until the end of its history.
-Although in the 17th century, the defensive walls of the stronghold were strengthened, the castle has already lost its defensive character, acting as a representative, noble residence.
-Thanks to this, after the fall of the Francis Rákóczi uprising at the beginning of the 18th century, the owners managed to protect it from destruction.
-It was inhabited in the mid-nineteenth century, although at that time its walls were already slowly falling apart.
-In 1830, the Palocsay rebuilt it, including knocking out large window openings in the walls.
-Plaveč’s story ended with a fire that consumed it completely in 1856.
+In 1505, Plaveč became the property of the Horvath family.
+Local branch of this well-known Hungarian family eventually adopted the surname from the name of castle – Palocsay.
+The Palocsays ruled the castle until the end of its history.
+Although in the 17th century its defensive walls were strengthened, the castle had already lost its defensive character, playing the role of an early modern representative seat.
+Thanks to this, after the fall of Francis Rákóczi uprising in the early 18th century, the owners managed to save it from destruction.
+It was inhabited even in the mid-nineteenth century, although at that time it began to fall into neglect.
+In 1830, the Palocsay family rebuilt it into a classicist palace, but soon the history of Plaveč ended with a fire that consumed it completely in 1856.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.